 You might be thinking, c’mon, Charles, do people really make buying decisions based on length of delivery time and choice of beverages?
 The quick answer is, yes, yes, and yes again.
 Competition can always be challenging, and it’s the little things like customer service and strategic planning that can make the difference between success and going out of business.

 It’s a lot like apple shopping.
 When you are looking at two apples but you only need one, you are always going to choose the shinier one without the bruise, right?
 It’s just common sense.
-If you’re running a business, the lesson is simple.
+If you’re running a business an EIN number is a must, the lesson is simple.
 Make sure your apple is the shiniest one with the least bruises.
 Make sure you distinguish your business by surprising your customer with excellence rather than disappointing them with less service.

 How does this principle apply to individual customer service standards?
 Simple.
 Be the shiny apple.